albertdiones/coding_10min_a_day/README.md

 108. absolute row number display (including on search result)
 109. change color of column names
 110. case insensitive search
-111. press 'u' to update
+111. press 'u' to update a row, ask for a rowId, then ask for the field values
-112. terminal width responsive table
+112. terminal width responsive table (expanding to vacant space)
 113. when searching, highlight the row with color instead of printing it as separate
 114. cursor-like navigation using up and down, can use update or delete when a row is highlighted
+115. make the columns dynamic, so that create or update iterates through the csv columns instead of hardcoded

 refresh table using "clear screen" routine coded before responsive pretty print, adjust the columns according to the terminal size